ni/nimble/packages/nimble-components/src/table/specs/table-row-selection.md

 -   Rows that are currently not selected but can be selected will have `aria-selected="false"` configured.
 -   When selection is not enabled in the table, `aria-selected` will not be set on any rows.

-Note: The guidance above is when rows are within a component with a role of `grid` or `treegrid`.
+The guidance above applies to rows within a component with a role of `grid` or `treegrid`.
 However, the nimble table currently has a role of `table`.
+As part of this feature, the nimble table's role will be updated to `grid`.

 ## Alternative Implementations / Designs